-As of September 30, 2015, our executive officers, directors, holders of 5% or more of our capital stock and their respective affiliates beneficially owned a majority of our voting stock, including shares subject to outstanding options and warrants, and, upon the closing of this offering, we expect the same group will continue to hold approximately % of our outstanding voting stock.
+As of December 31, 2015, our executive officers, directors, holders of 5% or more of our capital stock and their respective affiliates beneficially owned a majority of our voting stock, including shares subject to outstanding options and warrants, and, upon the closing of this offering, we expect the same group will continue to hold approximately 55.2% of our outstanding voting stock, assuming the underwriters do not exercise their option to purchase additional shares of common stock.
 As a result, if these shareholders were to choose to act together, they would be able to significantly influence the outcome of all matters requiring shareholder approval, including the election of directors, amendments of our organizational documents, or approval of any merger, sale of assets or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may feel are in your best interest.
 The interests of this group of shareholders may not always coincide with your interests or the interests of other shareholders and they may act in a manner that advances their best interests and not necessarily those of other shareholders, including seeking a premium value for their common stock, and might affect the prevailing market price for our common stock.
 Such concentration of ownership control may: